 Environmental Sensors

 Research involving the incubation of reptile eggs requires knowledge of the environmental variables.
-Temperature, humidity, and pressure sensors can be placed on or inside the incubation containers to keep track of these variables.
+Temperature, humidity, and pressure sensors will be placed on or inside the incubation containers to keep track of these variables.

 Database

 The Figure 3 illustrates the schema used to store the project data.
-A list of experiments will be stored where each experiment will have an individual id, a start/end date and an email associated with it.
-Every experiment will have a set of details including frequency, amplitude, temperature, humidity, pressure, and a timestamp.
+A list of experiments will be stored where each experiment will have an individual ID, a start/end date and an email associated with it.
+Every experiment will have a set of details including vibration frequency, amplitude, temperature, humidity, pressure, and a timestamp.

 Figure 3 - Database Schemas